RichiePowell/wp-reading-time-estimator/readme.txt

 == Description ==

-WP Reading Time Estimator calculates and displays the estimated reading time for posts.
+Reading Time Estimator calculates and displays the estimated reading time for posts.
 You can customize the label, the reading speed, and even choose between automatic insertion or manual using a shortcode.

 == Installation ==

-1. Upload `wp-reading-time-estimator` to the `/wp-content/plugins/` directory.
+1. Upload `reading-time-estimator` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure settings from Settings -> Reading Time Estimator.

 == Changelog ==

 = 1.0 =
-* Initial release of WP Reading Time Estimator
+* Initial release of Reading Time Estimator

 == Frequently Asked Questions ==